rockbenben/LearnData/docs/services/Huginn.md

   - When `mode` is `read` the values are search parameters.
 Note: The `content` parameter is not used for searching.
 Setting `title` only filters notes whose titles contain `title` as a substring, not as the exact title.

-    For example, to find all notes with tag ‘CS’ in the notebook ‘xkcd’, use:
+    For example, to find all notes with tag 'CS' in the notebook 'xkcd', use:

     ```json
     "notes": {